deadfry42/pokedex-tracker/README.md

 > It should be updated when a new github release is made.

 ## What is this?
-This is a simple and easy to use Pokedex tracker for the pokemon games.
-Currently, It supports Generation 1 through 3.
+This is a very extensive but relatively simple to use Pokedex tracker for the pokemon games.
+Currently, It supports Generations 1 through 3.
 There are plans to support all generations in the future, but this project is relatively new and isn't quite yet complete.

 ## How does it work?
-Unlike the predecessor, this pokedex tracker saves all of its data in localstorage, which means the data never leaves your device (unless you explicitly share it).
-This is an upside, but also a downside, as it won't sync between devices and (on certain browsers like safari) may be cleared out after 1 week of inactivity.
-Both can be (sort of) solved by allowing the user to export and import data as they please.
+This pokedex tracker is quite simple.
+You can select the game you'd like to track, and then click on the pokemon mark it as "obtained" and click again to unmark it.
+You can also right-click to give it a mark, and right-click again to take its mark away.
+Furthermore, it is incredibly customisable with a lot of options.

 ## Credits
-*PokeAPI* -> Giving vital data (sprites, names etc.)
+*PokeAPI / Veekun* -> Giving vital data (sprites, names etc.)
-*Bulbapedia & Serebii & PokemonDB* -> Providing a good wiki for information
+*Bulbapedia, Serebii & PokemonDB* -> Providing a good wiki for information